Can we live inside the doughnut? Why the world needs planetary and social boundaries

 So how about combining planetary boundaries together with the concept of social boundaries? (now focus on the inner ring of Fig. 1) Just as there is an environmental ceiling, beyond which lies unacceptable environmental degradation, so too there is a social foundation, below which lies unacceptable human deprivation.

 Like what, exactly?
-Well, human rights provide the cornerstone for defining that, and it’s the question at the heart of revising the Millennium Development Goals after 2015 and creating Sustainable Development Goals at the UN Conference on Sustainable Development (Rio+20) this June.
-But a first glimpse of 21st century consensus on unacceptable deprivation comes from the issues raised by governments in their Rio+20 submissions: they prioritised 11 dimensions of human deprivation, and so these form the inner ring of Fig 1.
+Well, human rights provide the cornerstone for defining that, and identifying the top priorities is the focus of debate over renewing the Millennium Development Goals after 2015, and creating Sustainable Development Goals at the UN Conference on Sustainable Development (Rio+20) this June.
+But a first glimpse of 21st century consensus on unacceptable deprivations comes from the issues raised by governments in their submissions to Rio+20: they prioritised 11 dimensions of human deprivation, and so these form the inner ring of Fig 1.

-Between the planetary ceiling and the social foundation lies an area – shaped like a doughnut – which is the safe and just space for humanity to thrive in.
+Between the social foundation and the planetary ceiling lies an area – shaped like a doughnut – which is the safe and just space for humanity to thrive in.
 The 21st century’s unprecedented journey is to move into that space from both sides: to eradicate poverty and inequity for all, within the means of the planet’s limited resources.

 Where are we now?
 Far outside the doughnut

 Every compass needs a needle – and boundaries need metrics.
-Rockström et al stuck their necks out when they had a first go at quantifying seven of the nine planetary boundaries (acknowledging huge uncertainties in doing so) and estimated that three have already been dangerously crossed: on climate change, biodiversity loss, and nitrogen use.
+Rockström and co. stuck their necks out when they had a first go at quantifying 7 of the 9 planetary boundaries (acknowledging huge uncertainties in doing so) and estimated that three have already been dangerously crossed: on climate change, biodiversity loss, and nitrogen use.

-I have stuck my neck out, too, suggesting indicators for eight of the 11 social boundaries.
+So I’ve stuck my neck out, too, suggesting indicators for 8 of the 11 social boundaries.
 Humanity is falling far below the social foundation on each one, as depicted in Fig. 2.
-Take food, for example: 13 percent of people in the world are undernourished – that 13 percent is represented by the blue gap below the social foundation.
-Likewise, 21 percent of people live in income poverty and an estimated 30 percent don’t have access to essential medicines.
+Take food, for example: 13% of people in the world are undernourished – that 13% is represented by the blue gap below the social foundation.
+Likewise, 21% of people live in income poverty and an estimated 30% don’t have access to essential medicines.

 So that’s the doughnut on a plate: planetary and social boundaries combined to create a safe and just space for humanity to thrive in.